 This is a unique opportunity to support the growth of a human rights non-profit, shaping its day-to-day operations and working with an active and engaged board to develop its strategic direction.

 As the National Campaigner, you’ll coordinate various components of Digital Rights Watch’s ongoing campaign work – designing and implementing campaign plans, building and supporting a powerful coalition of partners and allies, and overseeing our social, email, web, mobile and data programs.
-This will include a specific strategy for our Federal election 2019 campaign

 Please submit a resume and cover letter of no more than one page outlining why you would like to work with Digital Rights Watch with reference to the key responsibilities outlined in the full Position Description.

-Digital Rights is an emerging field of human rights work around the world.
+Digital rights is an emerging field of human rights work around the world.
 Whilst experience with this work is preferable, campaign skills and experience from other fields are also applicable.
 Formal qualifications are less important to us than the right attitude, passion and drive.
 So if you’re interested in this role, apply.

 Digital Rights Watch is a non-discriminatory employer.
 Women, gender diverse, queer, people with a disability and Aboriginal and Torres Strait Islander people are strongly encouraged to apply.

 Please send your application (cover letter and CV) to firstname.lastname@example.org by Friday 5th July 2019.